FairCoder: Probing LLM Bias in High-Stakes Decision Making via Coding Tasks: Methods

 \subsection{Metrics}

-Previous studies, such as ~\citet{huang2023bias}, employs counterfactual metrics, while ~\citet{qin2024mitigating} assesses the alignment of model outputs with real-world distributions.
-However, these approaches overlook subgroup imbalances, a critical focus of our study.
-To provide a more comprehensive evaluation, we first define two metrics: refusal rate and preference entropy, and then introduce a novel metric, \emph{FairScore}.
+\citet{huang2023bias} trains classifiers to detect biased code and assessed social bias based on the proportion of biased code and the frequency gap between demographic groups.
+However, as code LLMs and benchmarks evolve, previous classifiers may become ineffective.
+Additionally, modern LLMs can recognize sensitive queries and refuse to respond, further complicating the adaptation of prior evaluation metrics.
+To provide a more comprehensive evaluation, we define refusal rate and preference entropy, and then introduce \emph{FairScore}.

-\textbf{Refusal Rate}: This metric quantifies the frequency with which a model refuses to generate responses involving sensitive attributes, represented as $R \in [0,1]$.
+\paragraph{Refusal Rate} This metric quantifies the frequency with which a model refuses to generate answer with sensitive attributes, represented as $R \in [0,1]$.
 A higher $R$ value indicates a lower likelihood of the model generating code that includes sensitive attributes, reflecting better bias awareness.

-\textbf{Preference Entropy}: This metric evaluates whether the model exhibits equal preference across all subgroups when responding with sensitive attributes.
-It is calculated as the Shannon entropy of the preference scores $\mathcal{S}$, as defined in Eq. (\ref{fomula:entropy}).
+\paragraph{Preference Entropy} This metric evaluates whether the model exhibits equal preference across all subgroups when responding with sensitive attributes.
+It is calculated as the Shannon entropy of the preference scores $\mathcal{S}$, represented as $E \in [0,1]$.
 Higher entropy values indicate a more equitable treatment of subgroups by the model.